nonamepeople/laroles/README.md

 #### Check permissions on a Role

-You may also check for the permissions on a `Role` model by using the `can` method:
+You may also with to check for the permissions on a `Role` model by using the `can` method of the model:

 ```php
 $role->can('create-servers');       // true